Sokcho Airport

-Sokcho Air Base (IATA: SHO, ICAO: RKND) is an air base in Sokcho, a city in the Gangwon province of South Korea.
+Sokcho Air Base (IATA: SHO, ICAO: RKND) is an air base in Sokcho, Gangwon Province, South Korea.

 The airport had a single 1,560 meter runway (05/23).
 It used to serve people who went to Seoraksan for hiking.
 The airport was closed prior to the opening of Yangyang International Airport.

 During the Korean War the USAF designated the base as K-50.

+The IATA code for Sokcho Air Base has been relegated to King Mswati III International Airport in Eswatini.